Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Technical details

 \subsection{Initialization of weights}

-The backward weights and biases $\bww$ and $\baa$ are set to zero so that the hidden states \( \zz \) are sampled uniformly during the early stages of learning.
-For forward weights \( \ww \), we choose an initialization such that a random hidden configuration \( \zz \) generates a visible state
+The backward weights and biases $\bww$ and $\baa$ are set to zero so that the hidden states $\zz$ are sampled uniformly during the early stages of learning.
+The forward weights $\ww$ are initialized to small independent Gaussian values,

-close to the empirical average of the data.
-In the one-hot encoding scheme for hidden states, the mean activation of a visible unit \( x_i \) follows the logistic expression